 Stop Weighting, Start Doing was born out of need for myself.
 You see, as I started my weight loss surgery journey, I looked for a resource online about someone who has been through the process and succeeded.
 I couldn’t find anything that fit the bill.
 Most were blogs that started right before or right after surgery.
 I wanted something that documents the process from start to finish.
 So, I created it.

 Throughout this process, one of the things I learned was that our history doesn’t define us.
 I was the fat girl for so many years, and I was made to constantly feel like that made me a second-class citizen.
 When I went to a store for clothing, I could never find anything in my size, and if I would, I’d have to pay extra for the plus-sizes.
 If I went to a doctor for a simple cold, he would blame my weight for the cold instead of a virus.
 When I was in school, I was constantly reminded that I was unworthy of love because I was bigger than the other girls.
-I was made fun of for wearing dresses to a dance because I’m too “big” to be wearing a dress.
+I was made fun of for wearing a dress to a dance because I’m too “big” to be wearing a dress.

 Yet, I didn’t let those past circumstances define me.
 I decided once and for all to break the stigma and mold of being the fat girl and decided it was time to be the fit girl.
 My weight was no longer going to hold me back from loving myself, from finding clothes at an affordable price or getting proper medical care.
 You too can decide to start becoming the person you want to be.
 All it takes it one decision to get the ball rolling.